ufechner7/KiteUtils.jl/docs/src/reference_frames.md

 Default: `-pi/2`, wind from west.

 ## Orientation of the kite
 For the orientation, either a quaternion or roll, pitch and yaw angles are used.
+The orientation is defined with respect to the SWD (South, West, Down) reference frame.
 - yaw angle: zero north, clockwise positive as seen from above

 ## Small earth reference frame